mdolab/pygeo/paper/paper.md

 - show pictures
 -->
 The free-form deformation (FFD) method [@Sederberg1986] is one of the most popular three-dimensional geometry parameterization approaches.
-In this approach, the entire geometry is embedded in a flexible jelly-like block, and manipulated together with the control points of the block.
+In this approach, the entire reference geometry is embedded in a flexible jelly-like block, and manipulated through the displacement of a set of control points located on the surface of the block.
-By introducing different densities of control points, a high degree of geometry control can be realized.
+A high degree of geometry control can be realized by the user by selecting different control point densities and locations.

-In general, the geometry is manipulated by moving the control points of the FFD volume.
+In general, individual control points can be moved to obtain local shape modifications.
 However, in practice it is more common to define geometric operations involving a collection of FFD nodal movements.
-For example, twist can be defined as rotations about a reference axis which runs along the wing.
+For example, twist can be defined as rotations about a reference axis which runs along the wing. <!-- MM: this is a good example but I feel we need to specify what twist is to a non-aerospace audience-->
 \autoref{fig:FFD_DV} shows a few common planform design variables for an aircraft wing.
 Parameterizations based on the singular value decomposition is also possible [@Wu2022b].